Signal-flow graph: Systematic reduction to sources and sinks

 Outflowing edges.
 Replace outflowing edges with edges directly flowing from the node's sources.

 The graph on the left has an intermediate node N between nodes from which it has inflows, and nodes to which it flows out.

 The graph on the right shows direct flows between these node sets, without transiting via N.

 For the sake of simplicity, N and its inflows are not represented.
 The outflows from N are eliminated.

-The equations corresponding to the reduction directly relating N's input signals to its output signals are:
+The equations corresponding to the reduction directly relating Ns input signals to its output signals are: